Wrodders/ComsTerm/README.md

 GUI implemented with pyQt6 for quick development. **Find better wy to intergrate zmq and qt loop**.
 Each GUI has own worker thread that bridges the zmq qt loops.

+## Apps

+#### **Plotter**
+Plotter subscribes to many different topic data streams, each plot has its own I/O thread.
+Plots Graphs in realtime or load from csv.
+Add Multiple Plots in either a new window.
+Support for Multi Line and bar charts.
+Support for Applying and plotting filters of different orders.
+Settings Configs scans to obtain publishing trees, verifies arguments are numerical.